 What do I Mean by “the Context” of Living a Healthy Lifestyle?

 Living a healthy lifestyle encompasses a host of lifestyle practices.
-Exercise, eating a healthy diet, adequate sleep are some of the common lifestyle practices that comes to mind when one thinks of what it means to be healthy.
-While these are important health-promoting practices, recognizing the value of other seemingly obvious health promoting behaviors (e.g., not smoking, controlling alcohol consumption, having an annual physical) and some not always obvious health-promoting behaviors (e.g., maintaining good posture, drinking adequate amounts of water daily, learning to play a musical instrument, being surrounded by positive-thinking people) along with one’s belief of and attitude toward healthy living are equally important.
+Exercise, a healthy diet, and adequate sleep are some of the common lifestyle practices that come to mind when one thinks of what it means to be healthy.
+While these are important health-promoting practices, recognizing the value of other seemingly obvious health-promoting behaviors (e.g., not smoking, controlling alcohol consumption, having an annual physical) and some not always obvious health-promoting behaviors (e.g., maintaining good posture, drinking adequate amounts of water daily, learning to play a musical instrument, being surrounded by positive-thinking people) along with one’s belief of an attitude toward healthy living are equally important.